aurion-codes/aurion-codes/README.md

   I am a professional singer .
 (Only in the shower) -->

-I am extremely excited and eager to learn and solve real world problems.
+I am extremely excited and eager to collaborate on a team of passionate, hard-working and intellectual indivuals to learn and solve real-world problems.

 Feel free to contact me :)